Hey Kids (Start Here)

 “Not sure I’ll do any better,” Young said.

 “There’s no way you’ll do worse.”
 She pulled a handful of dark hair over one shoulder.
 Tossed it back.
 “I’ll guard this one.”
-She pointed at Rush.
-“With my life.”
+She indicated Rush with a gleaming cobalt fingernail.
+“With my very life.”

 Rush huffed.
 “I’m a good sight more capable than either of you at the moment.”